AbdullahGhassanRR/table-explorer-C/README.md

 6. exportData() = function to export a file
 7. printData() = function to print raw data or sorted data

-If you are a developer, data analytics-person, or any role that handles tabular (or structured, table) data, you could change name of the column (also called attribute or features) on typedef struct table.
+If you are a developer, data analytics-person, or any role that handles tabular (or structured, table) data, you could change name of the column (also called attribute or features) on typedef struct table member.
+Since you are working on C, remember to set the length of each value for each row on the typedef struct table member.